Texas

 Texas’ nondiscrimination laws related to employment have only a narrow exemption allowing religious organizations to hire co-religionists.

-Texas has constitutional language protecting religious exercise during a state of emergency.
+Texas has constitutional language protecting religious worship during a state of emergency.

 The Texas Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: